nicoleawour57-blip/nicoleawour57-blip.github.io/_tabs/about.md

 order: 4
 ---

-Hi, I'm *Nicole Awuor*, a Cybersecurity and SOC Enthusiast.
+Hi, I'm *Nicole Awuor, a Cybersecurity and SOC Enthusiast.

 - Skilled in Defensive Security.
 - Passionate about CTFs.